A Look at Mega Evolutions for the 2018 World Championships

 Mega Venusaur

 Mega Venusaur has only seen a small amount of success.
-What this Pokemon succeeds at is being able to stall out its opponents through sapping its health thanks to Leech Seed and Giga Drain.
-This can make Venusaur a great defensive wall that if properly supported, can be hard to take down.
-The issue Mega Venusaur will face is since Metagross and Tapu Lele both won the North American Internationals, 2 Pokemon that Venusaur hates to fight and both were carrying Psychic type moves, Venusaur will need to be supported to deal with to combat this.
+What this Pokémon succeeds at is being able to stall out its opponents through sapping their health thanks to Leech Seed and Giga Drain.
+This can make Venusaur a great defensive wall that, if properly supported, can be hard to take down.
+The issue Mega Venusaur will face is since Metagross and Tapu Lele both won the North American Internationals, 2 Pokémon that Venusaur hates to fight and both were carrying Psychic-type moves, Venusaur will need to be supported to deal with to combat them.

 SUCCESSFUL TEAMS

-Patrick Donegan – Top 8 Prague Special Event (Link to team report)
+Patrick Donegan – Top 8 Prague Special Event (team report)

 cresselia.png